Thank you for tolerating me today in the fill-in chair.

 What are you doing?

-But I whatever we do, and whether it's trade or whatever, let's never lose sight of the fact that while the Soviet Union is gone, there is another evil empire around, and it's China.
+But whatever we do, and whether it's trade or whatever, let's never lose sight of the fact that while the Soviet Union is gone, there is another evil empire around, and it's China.

 And it's China.

-And God bless those billion plus people.
+And God bless those billion-plus people.

 I wish for them to be ruled by a better government.

-I don't define all the Chinese people by the evil of their government.
+I don't define all the Chinese people by the evil of their government, but that government is evil.

 Don't ever forget it.